Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Data

 \section{Data}

-The analysis in this paper is based on daily time series of air temperature observations from a set of weather stations in southern Norway, including both coastal and inland stations at varying altitudes.
+The analysis in this paper is based on daily time series of air temperature observations from a set of weather stations in southern Norway.
 The data are openly available from \citet{eklima}.
 For each weather station, daily minimum and maximum temperatures between 18-18 UTC are used to find time series of diurnal temperature range.
 Data is downloaded from the thirty year time period from 1 January 1989 to 31 December 2018.
 Two thirds of the weather stations were already established in 1989, and the ages of the remaining stations are almost uniformly distributed between one and thirty years.
 Some stations are too recently established to be useful for our purposes, and others contain large amounts of missing data.
 Data cleaning is therefore performed by removing all weather stations that contains less than 180 observations from any of the four seasons of the year (winter: December-February; spring: March-May; summer: June-August; autumn: September-November).
 By cleaning the data we reduce the number of weather stations from an initial 133 to a new value of 112 stations.
 The locations of these are displayed in Figure~\ref{fig:median_values} together with median diurnal temperature range for each season.
+These 112 stations span altitudes from 0 to 1900 meters above sea level, and contains observations from tundra, subarctic and oceanic climates \citep{kottek06_world_map_koepp_geiger_climat_class_updat}.

 Our modelling framework does not specifically account for measurement and round-off errors.
 Obvious errors, resulting in negative diurnal temperature range, are removed from the data.
 Due to the existence of negative data, it is expected that there also are erroneous data among the positive range values.
 However, accounting for these errors is outside the scope of this paper.